Yaquina Bay: Tides

-Yaquina Bay experiences mixed semidiurnal tides, ranging from 1.9-2.5 m (6.2-8.2 ft) daily.
+Yaquina Bay experiences mixed semidiurnal tides, ranging from 1.9 to 2.5 m (6.2-8.2 ft) daily.
 The influx of water from the ocean changes the salinity of the estuary, creating a salt intrusion that has been estimated to reach as far as 21.8 km (13.5 mi) upriver.
 Daily tidal changes affect estuary mixing and stratification.
 Flood tides coming from the ocean bring coastal nutrients like nitrogen and phosphorus into the estuary.
 During mixing events, the Yaquina Bay estuary experiences changes in gradients for salinity, concentration of chemical species, and suspended sediment, which in turn influences biological productivity.
 The Yaquina Bay estuary has high primary productivity throughout the year due to high dissolved oxygen concentrations and cool water temperature from tidal flushing.
+Logging practices also occurred in the Yaquina Bay estuary from the 1920s to the 1980s.

 Nutrients

 Silicon

 Sediment input from the Yaquina River contributes to the Yaquina Bay estuary chemistry, varying with seasonal rainfall.
-In the winter when there is higher rainfall and therefore more input from the River, siliceous diatoms are more abundant and have higher species diversity.
+In the winter, when there is higher rainfall and therefore more input from the river, siliceous diatoms are more abundant and have higher species diversity.
 This is contrasted with fewer diatom species in seasons when there is less rainfall.

 Rocks are mostly made of silica and when land weathering takes place, rocks are broken down into their smaller silica components.
 With increased rainfall and sediment transport, this weathering provides a source of silica for diatoms in Yaquina Bay.

-In general, the upstream Yaquina River source material is more quartz dominated (more silica) than downstream source material.
+The upstream Yaquina River source material is more quartz dominated (more silica) than downstream source material.
 Some of the heavy minerals upstream include micas (biotite and muscovite made of potassium, aluminum, and silica), hematite (iron), and limonite (iron oxides).
 Near the coastal shoreline and mouth of the Yaquina Bay estuary, the sand grains are mostly feldspars and chert (silica), and volcanic fragments (most likely high in silica, potassium, aluminum, sodium, and calcium).
 In nearshore marine deposit sediment, the source material is less quartz (less silica) compared to upriver sources; heavy minerals include pyroxene (a group of silicate minerals), hypersthene (magnesium iron silica), and diopside (magnesium calcium silica).